Not an Option: Cultural Sensitivity in Advertising

 1. Research & Test

 Make sure to conduct detailed research when creating your ads.
 Before making any cultural or ethnic references, it is vital to know your history.

 Today, fewer than one in 10 brands review for inclusion as part of product design and marketing campaigns.
-So, once you have created your ads, show them to a test group and get approval from members of a community before releasing any marketing that uses them, or their culture.
+So, once you have created your ads, show them to a test group and get approval from community members before releasing any marketing that uses them or their culture.

-For example, if you’re featuring people wearing religious or cultural clothing, make sure they are worn appropriately.
+For example, if you’re featuring people wearing religious or cultural clothing, ensure they are worn appropriately.
 If you are creating ads in different languages, transcreate the text used to ensure you are portraying the correct message.

 Ignorance is not always intentional, but it is avoidable.

 It’s always important to pay close attention to words and phrases solely associated with your culture.

 Idioms may work well in engaging a particular audience in your own country.
 Still, these phrases across cultures may not elicit the same response, as they could be very offensive or misinterpreted.